 Evidence of approval by the local ethics committee (approval for the study of both humans as well as animals) should also be provided by the authors on demand.
 The experimental procedure of animals should be as human as possible and the details of anesthetics and analgesics should be clearly stated.
 Ethical standards of experiments should be in line with the guidelines provided by the CPCSEA of Helsinki and the World Medical Association Declaration on the ethical principles of medical research for the study of experimental animals and humans, respectively.
 The journal will not consider any paper that is morally unacceptable.

-Plagiarism PreventionLNHMC uses the Tutrnitin software to detect instances of overlapping and similar text in submitted manuscripts.
-Tutrnitin software checks content against a database of periodicals, the Internet, and a comprehensive article database.
+Plagiarism PreventionLNHMC uses the Turnitin software to detect instances of overlapping and similar text in submitted manuscripts.
+Turnitin software checks content against a database of periodicals, the Internet, and a comprehensive article database.
 It generates a similarity report, highlighting the percentage of overlap between the uploaded article and the published material.
 Any instance of content overlap is further scrutinized for suspected plagiarism according to the publisher s Editorial Policies.
 LNHMC allows an overall similarity of 19% for a manuscript to be considered for publication.
-The similarity percentage is further checked keeping the following important points in view:

 Plagiarism in Published ManuscriptsPublished manuscripts which are found to contain plagiarized text are retracted from the journal s website after careful investigation and approval by the Editor-in-Chief of the journal.
 A Retraction Note as well as a link to the original article is published on the electronic version of the plagiarized manuscript and an addendum with retraction notification in the particular journal.